tekila12/tekila12/README.md

 ### Hi I'm Ajnur 👋

 I am Ajnur.
 I'm a self taught front end developer.
+I Spend most of time learning new technologies and new stuff.

 Here are some ideas to get you started: